 Constructive Action: Teaching Practicum Grades 4-6 (EDU 530 CON)

-Develop, implement and evaluate an organized plan with objectives and strategies to effectively teach an upper elementary school class in the role of a student teacher.
-The upper elementary school classroom serves as a background for building on the strengths of children in need of specialized teaching.
-Student teachers proceed into their second major teaching practicum; they increase their awareness of how students are genuinely different and how these differences can be addressed.
+Supervised full-time clinical practice in developing, applying and assessing an organized plan with appropriate learning objectives and instructional strategies to effectively teach upper grade elementary school students in an urban school classroom placement.
+The upper elementary school classroom serves as a background for building on the strengths of students in need of specialized teaching.
+Student teachers proceed into this second major teaching practicum to increase their awareness and experience in learning how students are genuinely different and how these differences can be addressed.
+This second full-time practicum also requires an additional minimum of 33 days running over the course of seven or eight weeks.

 Self and Others: Exploring Cultural Diversity Through the Arts (EDU 530 SEL)